J-lewen/erp/content.en/docs/table-of-contents/training/part_5.md

 <u> Intro</u>

 Filtering is a complex process, and requires some thought and consideration.
-It's important that you read the literature on filtering to understand what you are doing to your data, and the consequences of inappropriate filtering.
+It's important that you read the literature on filtering to understand what you are doing to your data, and the consequences of inappropriate filtering (particularly see [this paper](https://www.researchgate.net/publication/273405257_How_inappropriate_high-pass_filters_can_produce_artifactual_effects_and_incorrect_conclusions_in_ERP_studies_of_language_and_cognition) for a fantastic overview of the issue).
+High-pass filtering - the type of filter that allows the **higher** amplitudes to pass through but cuts out the lower amplitudes - is a really important first step in your data processing.
+As with all the other pre-processing steps, you will see plenty of examples in the literature of high-pass

 <u> Video</u>